pantheon-systems/solr-power/README.md

 For further documentation, such as available filters and working with the `SolrPower_Api` class directly, please see the project wiki:

 [https://github.com/pantheon-systems/solr-power/wiki](https://github.com/pantheon-systems/solr-power/wiki)

-You may notice there are two sets of tests running, on two different services:

-* Travis CI runs the [PHPUnit](https://phpunit.de/) test suite against a Solr instance.
-* Circle CI runs the [Behat](http://behat.org/) test suite against a Pantheon site, to ensure the plugin's compatibility with the Pantheon platform.

-Both of these test suites can be run locally, with a varying amount of setup.

-PHPUnit requires the [WordPress PHPUnit test suite](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/), and access to a database with name `wordpress_test`.
-If you haven't already configured the test suite locally, you can run `bash bin/install-wp-tests.sh wordpress_test root '' localhost`.
-You'll also need access to a running Solr instance, in order to run the unit tests against Solr.

-Behat requires a Pantheon site with Solr enabled.
-Once you've created the site, you'll need [install Terminus](https://github.com/pantheon-systems/terminus#installation), and set the `TERMINUS_TOKEN`, `TERMINUS_SITE`, and `TERMINUS_ENV` environment variables.
-Then, you can run `./bin/behat-prepare.sh` to prepare the site for the test suite.

-Note that dependencies are installed via Composer and the `vendor` directory is not committed to the repository.
-You will need to run `composer install` locally for the plugin to function.
-You can read more about Composer [here](https://getcomposer.org)

 ## WP-CLI Support ##